 Incentives in this Program fall into a few categories that we will explain in more detail below.
-There are upfront incentives, like rebates for equipment and electrical work, and Enrollment Incentives to encourage customers to sign up for the Program.
+There are upfront incentives, like rebates for equipment and electrical work, and Enrollment Incentives to encourage customers who already have home charging capabilities to sign up for the Program.
 Then, there are ongoing incentives for continued, consistent participation in either the Baseline or Advanced Tiers, awarded twice per year for Eversource participants in the spring and the fall, and quarterly for UI participants after verification that participants have achieved the minimum level of participation.
 UI customers can expect to receive their earned ongoing incentives within the month following the end of each quarter.